Additional Information for the International Applicant

 The Bachelor’s degree can be earned from an accredited institution outside of the United States, but the degree must be verified through an approved transcript evaluation center.
 Please see our International Student information page for a list of approved centers.

-All course prerequisites must be completed through a college or university that is regionally accredited in the United States.
+All prerequisite courses must be completed through an accredited college or university in the United States.

 Please review the entire website for more information regarding specific prerequisite courses required by the program and the timing for when these must be completed for an applicant to be considered.